 Who should attend

-If you have career aspirations in Legal, Investment Banking, Professional Services, Fund Management, Insurance, Real Estate or Technology – or you simply wish to explore what these industries have to offer – then this event is for you.
+If you have career aspirations in Professional Services, Finance, Fund Management or Technology – or you simply wish to explore what these industries have to offer – then this event is for you.
 Many people believe their gender or sexuality can put them at a disadvantage when looking for jobs.
 Our aim, above all, is to help put your mind at rest, open your eyes to the wide range of options available, and encourage you to show the world what you’re really capable of.
-AuthentiCity is a day for diversity, meaning you’ll be in amongst a talented group you can identify with.
+AuthentiCity is an event celebrating diversity, meaning you’ll be in amongst a talented group you can identify with.
 This is an opportunity to engage with relatable individuals and ultimately help us improve the way businesses view the LGBTQ+ community.

 With major firms from several different industries, AuthentiCity gives you the chance to engage with experienced individuals and begin to form an idea of where your potential career may take you.
 Every firm participating is a globally recognised organisation.
 Together, they work to make a positive impact and actively strive for equality and diversity in their respective fields.
 Click on a logo to view a firm profile.